proctor-ucsf/CHAT-primary/README.md

 `Running under: macOS Monterey 12.6`

-(TBD) In this repository we have created a Docker container and have used the `renv` package to archive the package versions so that you and reproduce the exact compute environment on an instance of R Studio Server, should you wish to do so.

 ### Installation Guide and Instructions for Use (Desktop)

 You can download and install R from CRAN: <https://cran.r-project.org>

 You can download and install RStudio from their website: <https://www.rstudio.com>

-All R packages required to run the analyses are sourced in the file `CHATON-primary-Config.R`.
+All R packages required to run the analyses are sourced in the file `CHAT-primary-Config.R`.

-The installation time should be \< 10 minutes total on a typical desktop computer.

 To reproduce all analyses in the paper, we recommend that you: